 The Governor, represented by his Chief of Staff, Pastor Caleb Ajagba, while noting that his administration has laid a solid foundation that will launch Abia into a new phase of economic growth and prosperity, reiterated that the narrative of the state has changed significantly as Abia is no longer a place viewed with pity, but one that is increasingly attracting attention, investment and admiration from within and outside the nation for its ongoing transformation and improved governance.

-The state Chief Executive further disclosed that Abia has become a reference point for good governance across the federation, owing to his administration’s commitment to transparency, accountability, infrastructural renewal and people-oriented policies, stressing the need for the state to continue to be governed with godly principles anchored on justice, equity and the fear of God.
+The representative of the state Chief Executive further disclosed that Abia has become a reference point for good governance across the federation, owing to the intentional sacrifices, commitment to transparency, accountability, infrastructural renewal and people-oriented policies of the present administration.
+He stressed the need for the state to continue to be governed with these godly principles which are anchored on justice, equity and the fear of God.

 In his address, the Anglican Bishop of Umuahia, the Rt.
 Rev. Geoffrey Ibeabuchi, explained that the synod offers the Diocese the opportunity to fellowship and interact together as members and friends of the Anglican Diocese of Umuahia, reiterating their commitment to raising committed disciples to God.